 Witness our maple-roasted acorn squash rings with maple syrup, our apple and butternut squash combo finished with a scrumptious bacon-pecan topping – and think of the appetizing colours in our thyme-flavoured roasted Brussels sprouts, red onions and beets!

 Roasted Purple Potatoes and Golden Beets

-The dark purple color of purple potatoes combines with the rich golden tones of the beets for a truly regal effect in celebration of our rich fall landscape.
+The dark purple colour of purple potatoes combines with the rich golden tones of the beets for a truly regal effect in celebration of our rich fall landscape.
 If you haven’t tried purple potatoes, you’re in for a real treat!
 These gorgeous culinary treasures are native to South America where they have long been cherished for their delicious flavor, disease resistance and ability to survive in harsh environments.